How do I pay my tuition fees at EM Normandie?

 The "Aléas de la vie" scholarship, for students who have undergone a change in their personal financial situation

-Eligible students may be granted a partial rebate of a maximum of 50% of their current year's tuition fees (€2000 for school merit students), up to a limit of 100% of the amount of one year's tuition fees, for the entire course.
+Eligible students may be granted a partial rebate of a maximum of 50% of their current year's tuition fees (€2000 for school merit students), up to a limit of the amount of one year's tuition fees, for the entire course.

 Only one "Méritant Scolaire" and "Aléas de la vie" scholarship is possible per year and per student and cannot be combined.